 On the other hand, a business involved in building or repairs can make mistakes that result in damages instead of convenience.
 In this case, a liability claim can also be filed against the service provider.
 Therefore, the business needs general liability insurance to help cover defense costs and other charges.

-The damages a business can inflict on another is not limited to a person or a property.
+The damages a business can inflict on another are not limited to a person or a property.
 Verbal or written communication can cause harm, as well.
 In cases like malicious mischief, copyright infringement, libel, or slander, businesses can get damaged reputations and profit losses.
 Commercial general liability insurance will help small business owners against cases like this.

 Medical payments coverage refers to all medical and funeral expenses faced by any non-employee after being injured on the job site or while working.
 The extent of the medical coverage, however, varies depending on the policy limits.